Ati1707/FastRender/README.md

       Maybe ffmpeg or ffmprobe errors out need to investigate this.
 - [ ] Rewrite the image extractor part.
 Currently it gets the first frame of the video and stores it in a folder.
 - [ ] Restyle a lot of stuff.
-- In early developments I will keep it simple because I rather have functional code instead of pretty controls.
+- In early developments I will keep it simple because I rather have functional code instead of pretty controls/UI.
 - [ ] Maybe rewrite to Avalonia?
 - I want to keep the editor windows only.
 I don't wanna switch to avalonia because of cross-platform support but rather because I like to use "cutting edge" frameworks.